 - Mainboard (logical unit, power unit, and connectors);

-- 3 pieces of brushless motors;
+- Three pieces of brushless motors;

 - Metal, carbon fiber of plastic frame.